ulanliu/Udacity/Wrangle_and_Analyze_Data/readme.md

+# What is WeRateDogs?
+[WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs) is a Twitter account that rates people's dogs with a humorous comment about the dog.
+The account was started in 2015 by college student Matt Nelson, and has received international media attention both for its popularity and for the attention drawn to social media copyright law when it was suspended by Twitter for breaking these aforementioned laws.

-# What kind of dog breed does People mostly like?
+## What kind of dog breed does People mostly like?

 First of all, I filter the breeds that only has nine tweets or less to avoid being misled.
 All breed discussed below has at least 10 tweets.
 ### Figure 1A
 ![Imgur](https://i.imgur.com/3pJ2HZp.png)